the-turing-way/the-turing-way/book/website/afterword/glossary.md

 ### Prerequisite

 The prerequisite(s) of a rule correspond to files or other targets in the Makefile that must be up to date before the rule is run.

+### Project design

+An early phase of the project where a project's key features, structure, criteria for success, and major deliverables are all planned out.

 ### Pull request